But are they still too young to go outside? When is it warm enough? How do you keep them safe? And how should they be introduced?

 Most importantly, don't leave them by themselves.
 You need to watch them.
 Take advantage of it - what could be nicer than spending a couple of hours in your garden on a lovely warm spring day watching the antics of your babies?

 Links in this section are "affiliate links", which means that if you click and buy something, I earn a small commission at no extra cost to you.

 1. Buy something to contain them.
 You can rig something up yourself fairly easily using wooden poles and chicken wire.

-It's nice and high so I also use it at times when introducing newbies to the adult flock, when I need to keep some hens separated from others – or when I need to protect my plantpots from hens intent on dust-bathing in them!
+It's 4 feet high, so I also use it when introducing newbies to the adult flock, when I need to keep some hens separated from others – or when I need to protect my plantpots from hens intent on dust-bathing in them!

-However, be very aware: netting like this will keep chickens in but it will not keep predators out.
+However, be aware: netting like this will keep chickens in but it will not keep predators out.
 It's not designed as a safety device, it's designed as a way of containing.

 3. Think like a chick!
 They are curious creatures.
 They love exploring and they always seem to think the grass is greener in someone else's part of the garden.